nitronoid/go_presentation_demos/PITCHME.md

 @title[The history of go]
 # History of Go

-- Go devlopment was started in 2007 and announced in 2009.
-- It was developed by Robert Griesemer, Rob Pike and Ken Thompson at google.
-- A shared dislike between the three was of C++'s complexity.
-- They wanted to create a language that removed common gripes with languages such as C++, Java, python etc... but keep the strong points such as being readable ("light on the page"), being scalable to large systems, and supporting networking.
+Go development was started in 2007 and announced in 2009.
+It was developed by Robert Griesemer, Rob Pike and Ken Thompson at google who all  disliked C++'s complexity.
+They wanted to create a language that removed common gripes with languages such as C++, Java, python etc... but keep the strong points such as being readable ("light on the page"), being scalable to large systems, and supporting networking.
+Go's tools are all open source.

 ---